-The Authority is primarily dependent on administrative fee revenue with supplemental revenue provided by interest earnings from its accumulated operating reserve.
-The fees are based upon the actual outstanding principal amount of each series of bonds when billed.
-Starting in fiscal year 1997, the Authority's annual administrative fees have been reduced across the board.
-Utilizing the operating reserve to subsidize operating expenses, the Authority was able to reduce its maximum allowable annual administrative fees to all borrowers in fiscal year 2016 by 70%.
-The fees for fiscal year 2017 will be reduced by 65%.
-Although continued reductions are not guaranteed, the Authority is committed to providing financing services at affordable fees to colleges and universities in Minnesota.
+The Authority has two revenue sources; the administrative fee charged to borrowers and interest earnings generated on its accumulated operating reserve.
+The administrative fee is based on the outstanding principal amount of each series of bonds at the time of billing.
+The administrative fee is billed to each borrower on the anniversary of the bond closing.
+Starting in fiscal year 1997, the Authority's annual administrative fee has been reduced from the allowable maximum of 0.125%.
+Utilizing the operating reserve to subsidize the operating expenses, the Authority reduced the annual administrative fee to all borrowers in fiscal year 2017 by 65%.
+The maximum allowable fee for fiscal year 2018 will be reduced by 65%.
+Although future reductions in the maximum allowable fee are not guaranteed, the Authority is committed to providing its services at an affordable level to colleges and universities in Minnesota.